Sivananda yoga: Twelve basic asanas

 Sivananda Yoga identifies a group of twelve asanas as basic.
-Emphasis is on mastering these twelve basic āsanas first, from which variations are then added to further deepen into the practice.
+Emphasis is on mastering these twelve basic asanas first, from which variations are then added to further deepen into the practice.
 The twelve asanas follow a precise order, allowing for a systematic balanced engagement of every major part of the body - with the primary intention of allowing the prana, or life force energy, to circulate more freely.

-A session of hatha yoga typically starts with practitioners resting in śavāsana, continuing onto prāṇāyāma (breathing exercises) kapalabhati and anuloma viloma, followed by 6-8 rounds of sūrya namaskār, before the standard program of the 12 basic āsanas.
+A session of hatha yoga typically starts with practitioners resting in śavāsana, continuing onto prāṇāyāma (breathing exercises) kapalabhati and anuloma viloma, followed by 6-8 rounds of sūrya namaskār, before the standard program of the 12 basic asanas.
 A Sivananda hatha yoga session averages between 90 and 120 minutes.